 After going through the syllabus of the test, applicants were advised to solve the AIBE sample papers.
 By solving these AIBE 2018 sample papers, aspirants would have become aware of their preparation level.
 Once candidates had solved the AIBE XI practice papers, they were advised to analyse their answers.
 Only after analysing the answers, aspirants would have become familiar with their strengths and weaknesses.
 Most of the sample papers are prepared by various experts and coaching institutes and they were updated according to latest trend and syllabus.
 To download and know more about the benefits of solving AIBE sample papers, click here.

-Within three months after the conduct of the test, BCI will be announcing the result of AIBE XI.
-BCI will release the AIBE result online and candidates are required to enter their roll number and date of birth to check the same.
-The AIBE XI result will provide the candidates qualifying status along with other details like - name, fathers/husbands name, roll number, registration number, enrollment number, result status, photograph & signature.
+BCI has announced the result of AIBE XI on March 9.
+BCI has released the AIBE result online and candidates have to enter their roll number and date of birth to check the same.
+The AIBE XI result provide candidates with qualifying status along with other details like - name, fathers/husbands name, roll number, registration number, enrollment number, result status, photograph & signature.
 To qualify the test, aspirants are required to score at least 40 out of 100 in the test.
 The qualifying candidates will be awarded the Certificate of Practice, which will let them practice law across the nation.
 For more details on AIBE result 2018, click here.

 Dates and details regarding the rechecking of the result are yet to be announced.
 In order to get the answer sheets re-checked, test takers are required to fill in the Rechecking Request Form.
 Candidates are required to submit the form along with a fee and within seven days after submitting the form, aspirants will be informed about the rechecking process.
 Test takers can also visit the Bar Council of India to book a time slot and recheck the answers by themselves.
 The fee to recheck is Rs.
 200 and it can be paid through a Demand Draft drawn in favour of Bar Council of India payable at Delhi.